mark8m/course-docs/docs/marking-sprint5.md

 ### Testing

-* All functionalities are sufficiently tested; tests cover whatever is important for the project (back-end logic, user interface, ...)
+* All functionalities are sufficiently tested; tests cover whatever is important for the project (back-end logic, user interface, ...) and documented
+* There is a "Requirements Traceability Matrix" tracking the testing of all functionalities
-* At least one online testing tool has been tried and its reports have been analyzed (example: Selenium)
+* At least one static code analysis testing tool (example: SonarQube) has been tried and its reports have been analyzed with an explanation of what the tool does and what has been analyzed in your code
-* Manual acceptance tests cover the implemented requirements
+* Manual acceptance tests (if applicable, i.e., functionality cannot be tested automatically) cover the implemented requirements
 * CI/CD covers some of the functionalities

 ### CMPUT 401 Portal